pepelsbey/pepelsbey.dev/src/blog/two-columns/index.md

 But I’d like to call them 6+5 to split them into two groups:

 1. Six pretty reasonable ones, that make sense and could be used in a real production project (or used to).
-2. Five completely wrong ones, that have some quirks, look or behave in a weird way, but still accomplish the task.
+2. Five completely wrong ones, that have some quirks, look or behave weirdly, but still accomplish the task.

 By the way, the results look the same in all modern browsers, even the five weird ones.